-Allergies feel like the cold, and can include headaches, runny noses, fatigue and other symptoms that can get in the way of school, fun and family time.
+- Allergies can feel like a cold, and symptoms can include runny nose, stuffy nose, itchy nose and/or eyes, and sneezing.
+Some children may also have headaches and/or fatigue.
+Allergy symptoms can get in the way of school, fun and family time.
 Ask your pediatrician about medications to manage allergies.
 Here are common treatments:

 Antihistamines –Taken by mouth, they can help with itchy watery eyes, runny nose and sneezing, as well as itchy skin and hives.
 Some types cause drowsiness.

 Nasal Corticosteroids - Highly effective for allergy symptom control and widely used to stop chronic symptoms.
 Safe to use in children over long periods of time.
 Must be used daily for maximal effectiveness.

 - Knowing what your child is allergic to can be an important step in finding the right treatment.
 Allergy testing should be performed to determine whether your child is allergic to any environmental allergens.
 Nasal allergy symptoms can be caused by a variety of environmental allergens including indoor allergens such as dust mites, pets, and pests as well as outdoor allergens such as pollens.
 Molds, which can be found indoors and outdoors, can also trigger nasal allergy symptoms.

 - An important step in managing allergy symptoms is avoidance of the allergens that trigger the symptoms.
 If your child is allergic to pets, the addition of pets to your family would not be recommended.
 If your child has allergy symptoms and is allergic to a pet that lives in your home, the only way to have a significant impact on your child's exposure to pet allergens is to find the pet a new home.